 In other words, a DUI conviction can be based on an excessive BAC or actual intoxication.

-While most drivers can be convicted of a "per se" DUI for driving with a BAC of .08% or more, certain drivers are subject to more a restrictive standard.
+While most drivers can be convicted of a "per se" DUI for driving with a BAC of .08% or more, certain drivers are subject to a more restrictive standard.

 For drivers operating commercial vehicles, the BAC threshold is reduced to .04%, and a conviction carries additional license-related penalties.